EutechCybernetic/lucy-pro-documentation/datacollection.md

 ### findMany

 Find all matching documents for the given collection & filter condition.
-More information on `Filter Configuration`_.
+More information on [Filter Configuration](#filter-configuration).

 **Syntax**